sfproductlabs/roo/README.md

 If you are unfamiliar with swarm/kubernetes and are a developer and want a quick intro into how powerful and easy swarm can be, [check out my command notes](https://github.com/sfproductlabs/haswarm/blob/master/README.md).
 In a day I was scaling clusters up and down on my own infrastructure with single commands.

+The power Roo gives you is to add HTTPS://example1.com and HTTPS://example2.com to your clustered services with zero configuration.
+Let's encrypt allocates your service's certificates.
+It works across every machine, docker node, service, in your cluster.

+Roo itself is clustered.
+Every machine it runs on shares the load to your services.
+It's distributed store shares certificates from Letsencrypt used across all your nodes.
+Now apple is denying certificates older than a year, I feel as a dev, that lets encrypt is almost mandatory as it creates a lot of admin.

 ## Getting Started (on swarm)
 * Create the default network, for example:
 ```